allagonne-codit/template_mlops_codit_starting/docs/README.md

         df = pd.DataFrame(X, columns=[f'feature_{i}' for i in range(n_features)])
         df['target'] = y
         return df
-        ```

-4. Document the process
+- **Document the process**
     Use comments and docstrings to explain the purpose of each function.
     Maintain a README file to guide users on how to run the project.

 ### Detailed Explanation of Key Python Files

-1. src/data/synthetic.py
+- **src/data/synthetic.py**

     This file is responsible for generating synthetic data for model training and validation.

-    Key Components
+    - Key Components
-        •  SyntheticDataGenerator Class
+        - SyntheticDataGenerator Class
-        •  Purpose: To encapsulate the logic for generating synthetic classification data.
+        - Purpose: To encapsulate the logic for generating synthetic classification data.
-        •  Methods:
+        - Methods:
-            •  __init__(self, n_samples=1000, n_features=20): Initializes the generator with the number of samples and features.
+            - \_\_init__(self, n_samples=1000, n_features=20): Initializes the generator with the number of samples and features.
-            •  generate_data(self): Uses make_classification from scikit-learn to create synthetic data and returns it as a DataFrame.
+            - generate_data(self): Uses make_classification from scikit-learn to create synthetic data and returns it as a DataFrame.
-            •  save_data(self): Saves the generated data to a CSV file in the data/raw directory.
+            - save_data(self): Saves the generated data to a CSV file in the data/raw directory.
-    Example Usage
+    - Example Usage
+        ```python
         generator = SyntheticDataGenerator()
         generator.save_data()
-2. src/models/train.py
+- **src/models/train.py**

     This file handles the training of the machine learning model.
-    Key Components
+    - Key Components
-        •  train_model Function:
+        - train_model Function:
-        •  Purpose: To train a RandomForest model using the synthetic data.
+        - Purpose: To train a RandomForest model using the synthetic data.
+        - Steps:
-        •  Steps:1.
-Load the data from data/raw/synthetic_data.csv.2.
-Split the data into features (X) and target (y).3.
-Initialize and train a RandomForestClassifier.4.
-Save the trained model to models/model.joblib using joblib.
+            - 1. Load the data from data/raw/synthetic_data.csv
+            - 2. Split the data into features (X) and target (y)
+            - 3. Initialize and train a RandomForestClassifier
+            - 4. Save the trained model to models/model.joblib using joblib.
     Example Usage
+        ```python
         train_model()
-3. src/models/validate.py
+- **src/models/validate.py**

     This file is responsible for validating the trained model.
-    Key Components
+    - Key Components
-        •  validate_model Function:
+        - validate_model Function:
-        •  Purpose: To validate the trained model on the test data and calculate accuracy.
+        - Purpose: To validate the trained model on the test data and calculate accuracy.
+        - Steps:
-        •  Steps:1.
-Load the trained model from models/model.joblib.2.
-Load the test data from data/raw/synthetic_data.csv.3.
-Make predictions using the model.4.
-Calculate and return the accuracy score.
+            - 1. Load the trained model from models/model.joblib
+            - 2. Load the test data from data/raw/synthetic_data.csv
+            - 3. Make predictions using the model
+            - 4. Calculate and return the accuracy score.
-    Example Usage
+    - Example Usage
+        ```python
         accuracy = validate_model()
         print(f"Validation accuracy: {accuracy:.4f}")
 4. airflow/dags/training_dag.py
     This file defines the Airflow DAG for orchestrating the data generation, model training, and validation tasks.
-    Key Components
+    - Key Components
-        •  DAG Definition:
+        - DAG Definition:
-        •  Purpose: To automate the workflow of generating data, training the model, and validating it.
+        - Purpose: To automate the workflow of generating data, training the model, and validating it.
-        •  Tasks:
+        - Tasks:
-            •  generate_data_task: Calls the generate_data function to create synthetic data.
+            - generate_data_task: Calls the generate_data function to create synthetic data.
-            •  train_model_task: Calls the train function to train the model.
+            - train_model_task: Calls the train function to train the model.
-            •  validate_model_task: Calls the validate function to validate the model.
+            - validate_model_task: Calls the validate function to validate the model.
-            •  Error Handling: Each task includes error handling to ensure that any issues are logged and raised appropriately.
+            - Error Handling: Each task includes error handling to ensure that any issues are logged and raised appropriately.
-    Example Usage
+    - Example Usage
-        The DAG is automatically triggered by Airflow based on the schedule defined in the DAG configuration.
+        - The DAG is automatically triggered by Airflow based on the schedule defined in the DAG configuration.

 # MLOps Best Practices Demo Project